Bogdan-Math/TXTEditor/README.md

 TXTEditor - simple editor for .txt files.
+App for desktop.
 Using Java frameworks: AWT and Swing.